philipturner/ue5-nanite-macos/README.md

 ### Change 2

 At the path below, change the body `FMetalDynamicRHI::Init()` to what is described in `Sources/MetalRHI_Changes.cpp`.
+I added a line that sets the persistent thread group count to 1440.
 The engine crashes at runtime because it cannot find `FInstanceCull_CS`.
 The GPU had a soft fault before UE crashed, so something is going very wrong.

 ```
 Engine/Source/Runtime/Apple/MetalRHI/Private/MetalRHI.cpp